 The Taurus G3C is not flashy, and the company previously earned a spotty reputation for having less than optimal semi-auto pistols, which stacks the cards against the gun in the eyes of many potential users.

-However, this budget 9mm brings a lot to the table in terms of feature-set, rugged durability, and, yes, dependability, and deserves a second look from anyone looking for a good subcompact that will deliver and won’t break the bank.
+However, this compact semi-auto pistol is a great gun that brings a lot to the table in terms of feature set, rugged durability, and, yes, dependability, and it deserves a second look from anyone looking for a good subcompact that will deliver as a self-defense handgun or concealed carry pistol and won’t break the bank.